MEDIABLOCKAI/docs/staking-tutorial-using-ledger.md

 ![](.gitbook/assets/3%20%287%29.png)

-**Step 4:** Once you click “Next” in the previous step now you will have to change the Network to **“CMN Blockchain network” and then** select the Wallet address you would like to Send/Receive CMN tokens, accept the terms and conditions and click on **“Access my Wallet”.**
+**Step 4:** Once you click “Next” in the previous step now you will have to change the Network to **“MBC Blockchain network” and then** select the Wallet address you would like to Send/Receive MBC tokens, accept the terms and conditions and click on **“Access my Wallet”.**

 ![](.gitbook/assets/4%20%288%29.png)